IIYAMA12/mta-annotations-for-lua-language-server/readme.md

 ## Thanks to:
 Many thanks to Subtixx's dataset.
 These saved me a lot of time creating all those definitions. https://github.com/Subtixx/vscode-mtalua/tree/master

+Many thanks to the community for all the syntax and descriptions.